AlphaPose: A Comprehensive Guide to Pose Estimation

 OpenPose

-OpenPose is one the most popular models that use the bottom-up approach for pose estimation.
+OpenPose is one of the most popular models that uses the bottom-up approach for pose estimation.
 It combines the detection and pose estimation stages into a single network.

 OpenPose employs a different approach compared to AlphaPose.
 It integrates both the detection and pose estimation stages in a single network, whereas AlphaPose typically uses a two-stage approach with separate models for detection (e.g., Faster R-CNN or YOLO) and pose estimation.
 It does this by first detecting the body parts and then associating them with full-body poses using Part Affinity Fields (PAFs).